XochitlDiaz/XochitlDiaz/README.md

 - 👋 Hi, I’m @XochitlDiaz
 - 👀 I’m interested in bioinfo and web dev
-- 🌱 I’m currently learning genomic sciences
+- 🌱 Genomic sciences undergraduate
-- 📫 How to reach me: via email
+- 📫 How to reach me: dt.xochitl@gmail.com

 <!---
 XochitlDiaz/XochitlDiaz is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.